How To Stop Your Dog From Digging Under Your Fence

 Implement Positive Reinforcement Training Techniques

-As mentioned earlier, positive reinforcement training can be effective in redirecting your dog’s behavior.
+Positive reinforcement training can be effective in redirecting your dog’s behavior.
 This involves rewarding them for desirable behaviors and ignoring or redirecting undesirable ones.
+Don’t punish your dog for digging or any other behavior.
+This can cause fear and aggression in your dog and may make the problem worse.

 For example, you can teach your dog to “leave it” when they start digging under the fence.
 Every time they comply, reward them with a treat or praise.
 Over time, they will learn that digging under the fence is not desirable and will stop.
 It’s important to remain consistent and patient while using positive reinforcement training techniques.
 It may take time for your dog to understand and change their behavior.